Laplace transform: History

 akin to a Mellin transform, to transform the whole of a difference equation, in order to look for solutions of the transformed equation.
 He then went on to apply the Laplace transform in the same way and started to derive some of its properties, beginning to appreciate its potential power.

 Laplace also recognised that Joseph Fourier's method of Fourier series for solving the diffusion equation could only apply to a limited region of space, because those solutions were periodic.
 In 1809, Laplace applied his transform to find solutions that diffused indefinitely in space.
 In 1821, Cauchy developed an operational calculus for the Laplace transform that could be used to study linear differential equations in much the same way the transform is now used in basic engineering.
 This method was popularized, and perhaps rediscovered, by Oliver Heaviside around the turn of the century.

 Bernhard Riemann used the Laplace transform in his 1859 paper On the number of primes less than a given magnitude, in which he also developed the inversion theorem.
-Riemann used the Laplace transform to develop the functional equation of the Riemann zeta function, and his method is still used to relate the modular transformation law of the Jacobi theta function, which is simple to prove via Poisson summation, to the functional equation.
+Riemann used the Laplace transform to develop the functional equation of the Riemann zeta function, and his method is still used to relate the modular transformation law of the Jacobi theta function, which is readily proved via Poisson summation, to the functional equation.

-Hjalmar Mellin was among the first to study the Laplace transform, rigorously in the Karl Weierstrass school of analysis, and apply it to the study of differential equations and special functions, at the turn of the 20th century.
+Hjalmar Mellin was among the first to study the Laplace transform rigorously in the Karl Weierstrass school of analysis, and apply it to the study of differential equations and special functions, at the turn of the 20th century.
 At around the same time, Heaviside was busy with his operational calculus.
 Thomas Joannes Stieltjes considered a generalization of the Laplace transform connected to his work on moments.
 Other contributors in this time period included Mathias Lerch, Oliver Heaviside, and Thomas Bromwich.

 In 1929, Vannevar Bush and Norbert Wiener published Operational Circuit Analysis as a text for engineering analysis of electrical circuits, applying both Fourier transforms and operational calculus, and in which they included one of the first predecessors of the modern table of Laplace transforms.

 In 1934, Raymond Paley and Norbert Wiener published the important work Fourier transforms in the complex domain, about what is now called the Laplace transform (see below).
-Also during the 30s, the Laplace transform was instrumental in G H Hardy and John Edensor Littlewood's study of tauberian theorems, and this application was later expounded on by Widder (1941), who developed other aspects of the theory such as a new method for inversion.
+Also during the 30s, the Laplace transform was instrumental in Godfrey Harold Hardy and John Edensor Littlewood's study of tauberian theorems, and this application was later expounded on by Widder (1941), who developed other aspects of the theory such as a new method for inversion.
 Edward Charles Titchmarsh wrote the influential Introduction to the theory of the Fourier integral (1937).

 The current widespread use of the transform (mainly in engineering) came about during and soon after World War II, replacing the earlier Heaviside operational calculus.
-The advantages of the Laplace transform had been emphasized by Gustav Doetsch, to whom the name Laplace transform is apparently due.
+The advantages of the Laplace transform had been emphasized by Gustav Doetsch.